G4501 Beijing 6th Ring Expressway: History

 As early as 2000 or 2001, the southeastern stretch from Sanhui Bridge (interchange with the Jingha Expressway) through to Majuqiao (interchange with the Jingjintang Expressway) was put into operation.
 The route was first referred to as the projected 2nd Expressway Ring Road, much like the 5th Ring Road was once referred to as the 1st Expressway Ring Road; however, that name was abandoned in favour of the present-day 6th Ring Road.

 By 2002, a road section starting in Xishatun (interchange with the Badaling Expressway) through to Sanhui Bridge, as well as a stretch from Majuqiao through to Huangcun/Shuangyuan Bridge (interchange with the Jingkai Expressway), were complete and opened to the general public.

 Another 43 km of the expressway ring road opened behind schedule (the portion linking it up with the Jingshi Expressway and ultimately ending in Liangxiang in December 2004 and the section from the Badaling Expressway to Wenquan/Zhaikou in Mentougou in early January 2005).
 They were slated for a November 2004 opening.
 In the first case, the expressway was opened on December 20, 2004, at 14:00 local time, with over a month's delay.
 The entire road was opened in 2010.

+To re-connect several break-of-roads in sub-center region, Beijing Municipality government decided in 2019 that part of eastern 6th Ring, approximately 16 km, will be widened from 4-lane bidirectional to 6-lane, of which the middle 9.2km section will renovate as an underground section.
+After renovation, the on-ground sections will be re-constructed as a high line park.
+In September 2020, the biggest tunnel boring machine in China was built in Changsha to join the renovation works.

 Road conditions

 Speed limit

-The minimum speed limit of 50 km/h, maximum 100 km/h, throughout.
+The speed limit is set between a minimum of 50 kilometers per hour (km/h) and a maximum of 100 km/h.
 Potential speed checks at Zhangjiawan and 500 metres to the east of Yongdingmen/Langfang exit; otherwise, none.
-It is not rare for passenger cars to zip well in excess of that speed limit, while to see lorries underperform in speed.
+Some drivers may exceed the speed limit, while others may travel below it.

 Southwestern 6th Ring Road: carriageway-separated; note: there are no "overtaking lanes" on this part of the ring road; left lane, maximum speed limit 100 km/h, minimum 80 km/h, designated "car only"; right lane, maximum speed limit 100 km/h, minimum 60 km/h, designated "carriageway".